 For starters, the carrier announced its next generation of WiFi calling.
 To put it simply, T-Mobile states that for every single customer, a WiFi connection is now a T-Mobile cell tower.
 When moving through the town or within your home, T-Mobile customers, as long as there is an active data connection they can hook up to, can make and receive calls via WiFi.
 No more black holes in your home. (more…)

 Updates are rolling out on T-Mobile’s network this morning, as it was reported earlier today that the Galaxy S4 and LG G3 was receiving a bump in firmware.
 Now, two HTC devices, the One (M8) and One (M7), as well as Samsung’s Galaxy Note 3 are being updated, coming with “enhancements” for WiFi Calling. (more…)

 Joining the LG G3’s update party this morning on T-Mobile is the Galaxy S4.
 The 2013 flagship from Samsung is seeing a bump to Android 4.4.4 that includes enhancements to WiFi calling.
 That’s it.

 The build weighs in as M919UVUFNH7 and is around 403MB in size, according to T-Mo’s support site.

-To check for the update, head into Settings>General>About phone>Update center>System updates>Check now. (more…)
+To check for the update, head into Settings>More>About device>Software update. (more…)